top of page

 Cruise fun with families

 Once the preserve of 'couples of a certain age', luxe liners are embracing children with a heap of innovative offerings, from ‘smart’ ships to cutting edge kids’ entertainment.
-Frances Marcellin hits the high seas to take a look.
+Frances Marcellin hit the high seas to find the fun

 MSC Cruises